corylk/django-easyauth/README.md

 # Overview

-A simple authentication backend to support Azure App Service "easyauth" authentication.
+A simple authentication backend to support Azure App Service "easyauth" authentication on top of Django's built-in user authentication system.

+### How it works

+A user signed into a Django app with App Service authentication will have their email address checked against the app's Users list.
+If matched, they will be logged in automatically.
+Otherwise, they will fall back to Django's default login process.

 # Installation